 How do you decide what’s right for you?

-The choice of which CGM or flash glucose monitor is right for you is a personal one – and one that you need to discuss with your doctor.
-Many prefer the FreeStyle Libre because it is smaller and slimmer than other CGM options.
-The price is also a big decision factor.
-Others would prefer to pay more for the alarms – especially parents of Type 1 diabetic children, or those who suffer from night hypoglycemia and need to be woken up by an alarm if their blood sugar goes too low.
-And there are those who don’t want to do any fingerstick blood tests, so they prefer the option of a flash glucose monitor that doesn’t need to be calibrated.
+The choice of which CGM is right for you is a personal one – and one that you need to discuss with your doctor.
+Many prefer the FreeStyle Libre 2 because it is smaller and slimmer than other CGM options.
+The price is also a big decision factor, especially now that the Libre 2 offers alarms which are essential for parents of Type 1 diabetic children, or those who suffer from night hypoglycemia and need to be woken up by an alarm if their blood sugar goes too low.
+And there are those who don’t want to do any fingerstick blood tests, so they prefer the option of a CGM that doesn’t need to be calibrated.

 You can always test out the various systems and discuss what works for you with your doctor.

-If your medical aid rejects your request for a flash glucose monitor, you can complain to the CMS.
+If your medical aid rejects your request for a CGM you can complain to the CMS.
 Here’s exactly how to do that.

-If you’re ready to buy a CGM or flash glucose monitor, here’s how you do it:
+If you’re ready to buy a CGM, here’s how you do it:

 Dexcom: Fill out this form and a Dexcom representative will call you.